-Register for a combined Roo Visit and Biological Sciences visit now:
+Register for a combined Roo Visit and Biological and Chemical Sciences visit now:

 If you like to create, design, build and problem-solve, you'll feel right at home at the School of Computing and Engineering.
 Kansas City is home to hundreds of engineering and computing firms of all sizes, which means lots of opportunities for internships and employment after graduation.